eniodev/based/README.md

   <h1>The Based Stack</h1>
 </div>

-`Based` is the ultimate stack for web frontend development!
+`Based` is the hottest frontend stack for web development!

 This stack is made of 3 main technologies: